 Gregor Mendel and his fuchsias

 As a child, little Johann, as he was baptized, worked in the garden, learned to keep bees, and attended the local primary school.
 Not all that out of the ordinary for a peasant farmer’s son in Moravia.
 The farmer’s son proved bright, though, and the teenager was to be sent to the gymnasium in Troppau, at the time the capital of the Austrian province of Silesia (now Opava, Czechia) from 1834-1840.
-He later attended the Philosophical Institute at Olmütz (now Palacký University, Olomouc, Czechia) to study philosophy, practical and theoretical of course, and ethics, mathematics, and physics, too, from 1840-1843.
+He later attended the Philosophical Institute at Olmütz (now Palacký University, Olomouc, Czechia).
+There he studied philosophy, practical and theoretical of course, and ethics, mathematics, and physics, too, from 1840-1843.

 Mendel did his scientific work at the Augustinian Abbey of St. Thomas in Brünn, the capital of the Austrian province of Moravia (today Brno, Czech Republic).
 Not cut out to be a farmer, the Abbey would be a godsend to young Mendel.
 Mendel Sr. expected his only son to take over the farming family’s farm but the younger Mendel instead entered religious life at the Abbey in 1843 as an escape.
 Leaving his baptismal name behind to take on a new religious one, Gregor Mendel started training for the priesthood.
 The church offered much-needed financial support to bright young men of Mendel’s talent and station who were in search of an education.